havvarsla/week00-world-news/README.md

 - Navigate to the new repo in your GitHub space.
 - Clone the repo into this new folder.
 - Create a new branch named _new-branch_.
-- Do your fixes, commit and push.
+- Open the new folder within _VS Code_.
+Do your fixes, commit and push.
 - On your GitHub repo page create the PR.